 Associate instructor appointments in Collins are .50 FTE Student Academic Appointments.
-Appointments include fee remission, health insurance, and a stipend of $7,875.
+Appointments include fee remission, health insurance, and their home department’s semester stipend.
 Per campus policy, student academic appointees are limited to .50 FTE, meaning associate instructors in Collins may not hold additional appointments of any sort.
 For advice on this topic, contact the assistant director at 812-856-3025.

 We are unable to hire graduate students from outside of the College or IU staff members for teaching at Collins.